ironcore-dev/prometheus-dpdk-exporter/README.md

 # Prometheus DPDK Exporter
-Export net-dpservice statistics to prometheus readable format.
+Export dpservice statistics to prometheus readable format.

 ## About this project